 The following people are also eligible whistleblowers:

-- a relative or dependant of a current or former director, employee, volunteer staff member or supplier (including a depandant of the supplier’s staff).
-A relative or depandant includes a spouse, parent, brother, sister, grandparent or grandchild.
+a relative or dependant of a current or former director, employee, volunteer staff member or supplier (including a dependent of the supplier’s staff).
+A relative or dependent includes a spouse, parent, brother, sister, grandparent or grandchild.

 This policy applies to the disclosure of information which a person has reasonable grounds to suspect concerns misconduct, or an improper state of affairs or circumstances in relation to Gosford Sailing Club Ltd. This may include: